-- (b) an arbitral tribunal which is established pursuant to the Dispute Resolution Rules of the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA) or the Arbitration Institute of the Stockholm Chamber of Commerce (SCC); - (c) the International Centre for Settlement of Investment Disputes (ICSID), for the implementation of an arbitration procedure, under the Washington Convention of 18 March, 1965, on the Settlement of Investment Disputes between State and National of other State, if this had entered into force for both of the Parties to the dispute, or, alternatively, in accordance with the ICSID Additional Facility Rules, if the Washington Convention has entered into force only for one the Parties. - 3.
-An investor may only submit a claim if the investor itself or any entity directly or indirectly controlled by it, or by which it is in turn directly or indirectly controlled, withdraws or discontinues any existing proceeding before a tribunal or court under domestic or international law with respect to a measure alleged to constitute a breach of Section 2 of this Agreement, as well as it waives its right to initiate any claim or proceeding of the same kind with respect to a measure alleged to constitute such a breach.
-The investor shall apply this provision in good faith and avoid double proceedings for the same kind of substantial claims. - 4.
-In the event that the investor, the investment or the Party have already been satisfied under domestic law on a claim substantially reproducing that to be addressed under this article, the disputing party is forbidden from proposing an arbitration. - 5.
+- (a) an ad hoc Arbitration Tribunal, in compliance with the Arbitration Rules of the UN Commission on International Trade Law (UNCITRAL) as in force at that time, unless another set of rules is agreed by the Parties to the dispute; - (b) an arbitral tribunal which is established pursuant to the Dispute Resolution Rules of the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA) or the Arbitration Institute of the Stockholm Chamber of Commerce (SCC); - (c) the International Centre for Settlement of Investment Disputes (ICSID), for the implementation of an arbitration procedure, under the Washington Convention of 18 March, 1965, on the Settlement of Investment Disputes between State and National of other State, if this had entered into force for both of the Parties to the dispute, or, alternatively, in accordance with the ICSID Additional Facility Rules, if the Washington Convention has entered into force only for one of the Parties. - 5.
+For greater certainty, the investor may submit a claim to arbitration pursuant to this Agreement, provided that no more than three (3) years have elapsed from the date on which the investor first acquired, or should have first acquired, knowledge of the breach alleged in the Notice of Arbitration and knowledge that the investor has incurred loss or damage. - 6.
+In the event that the investor, the investment or a Party have already been satisfied under domestic law on a claim substantially reproducing that to be addressed under this article, the disputing party is forbidden from proposing an arbitration. - 7.
 Both Parties shall refrain from negotiating through diplomatic channels on any matters relating to an arbitration procedure or judicial procedure at the stage of the arbitration proceedings until these procedures have been concluded.
-The Arbitration Tribunal's decision shall be final and binding upon disputants. - 6.
-The Parties shall pursue with each other and other interested trading partners the establishment of a permanent multilateral investment court which may include an appellate mechanism.
-Upon the entry into force between the Parties of an international agreement providing for such a multilateral investment court, the relevant parts of this Agreement shall cease to apply.
+The Arbitration Tribunal's decision shall be final and binding upon disputants. - 8.
+The Parties will engage with each other and with other interested trading partners in the negotiations to establish a permanent multilateral investment court which may include an appellate mechanism.
+Following the entry into force between the Parties of an international agreement providing for a permanent multilateral investment court and/or a multilateral appellate mechanism applicable to disputes under this Agreement, the relevant parts of this Agreement shall cease to apply. - 9.
+The disputing parties shall share the costs of the arbitration, including arbitrator fees, expenses, allowances and other administrative costs.
+Each disputing party shall also bear the cost of its own representation in the arbitral proceedings.
+The Arbitration Tribunal may, however, in its discretion, direct that the entire costs or a higher proportion of costs shall be borne by one of the two disputing parties, taking into consideration factors such as, inter alia: - (a) the relative success on all the issues presented by the parties; - (b) reasonableness of the parties' positions; - (c) the complexity and novelty of the issues; - (d) the party's conduct: